The Biker's Rules

 Until they were not.

-Legend has it that a demon from hell guards the place — ripping anyone who dares to trespass on the property into shreds.
-People actually died in that place.
-Jackson told me … and my brothers never lie.
+A house with a legend.
+It says a monster from hell guards the place — ripping anyone who dares to trespass on the property into shreds.

-But at least some good prevailed from the whole ordeal — Axel became a very important part of our group and I learned a thing or two about life: I should tread lightly when I’m in a haunted house; I couldn’t trust my stupid classmates; and cross-country was not my thing.
+But at least some good prevailed from the whole haunted house ordeal — Axel became a very important part of our group, and I learned a thing or two about life.

 Oh, I also had my first BAM moment with some green eyes.

-Eyes I would not see again until the first day of my seventh-grade year starting at Harvard-Westlake.
+Eyes I would not see again until the first day of my seventh-grade year, starting at Harvard-Westlake.
 I was annoyed because I landed in the principal’s office … not once, but twice on the same day.
 Innocently blamed.

-Granted I dumped some pink milk onto a senior’s head and gave Jason a perfect shiner, but it was not undeserved.
+Granted — I dumped some pink milk onto a senior’s head and gave Jason a perfect shiner, but it was not undeserved.
 I don’t like bullies.

 But no words escaped my mouth.
 My breath and everything else got sucked out with force by teasing bright apple eyes.
-The hot-as-hell eight-grader standing next to my brother filled out his uniform better than Thor himself ever would, his raven hair was messy and that skew smile churned the cafeteria food in my tummy.
+The hot-as-hell eight-grader standing next to my brother filled out his uniform better than Thor himself ever would, his raven hair was messy, and that skew smile churned the cafeteria food in my tummy.

 And BAM — another moment.
 Same eyes.
 Same boy.
 How could it not be fated?